-You can also find my back catalogue on BANDCAMP (link opens in new window).
-They give artists a very good deal and have more file options than CD Baby, but I can't sell any cover versions through them (which is a bit of a pain).
+Most of my back catalogue can be found on BANDCAMP (link opens in new window).
+They give artists a very good deal and have more file options than CD BABY, but I can't sell any cover versions through them (which is a bit of a pain).
 They are ideal for anyone from the UK buying a physical album because it comes direct from me and not the US.

 Of course, my back catalogue can just as easily be found on emusic, iTunes, Amazon etc if you're that way inclined.
 However, it's worth pointing out that CD Baby and Bandcamp offer a better service at a cheaper price, with the artist benefitting more too.
 Think of them as the Fairtrade options of the music world!